 Reason for Academic Problem What It Looks Like How to Respond How to Measure: Sample Ideas Skill.
 The student is unable to do the academic work.
 All information sources (direct observation, work products, past records) indicate the student lacks the necessary skill(s) to do the work.
 Actively teach the target skill(s).
 Give the student models of correct performance to consult as needed (e.g., correctly completed math problems on board).
 Provide timely feedback about correct performance.
 Offer praise and encouragement for effort.
 Select any method for data collection that provides direct, observable evidence of the student's mastery of the academic skills being taught: e.g., teacher-made quizzes; rubrics; work products, etc. 2.
 Fluency.
-The student possesses the necessary academic skills but lacks fluency in completing the world Provide opportunities for the student to practice the skill and receive timely performance feedback.
+The student possesses the necessary academic skills but lacks fluency in completing the work.
+The student can complete the work but is inefficient, requiring substantially more time than classmates to do so.
+The student may also be committing large amounts of cognitive energy to the basic task, preventing them from focusing on higher-level problemsolving or comprehension.
+Provide opportunities for the student to practice the skill and receive timely performance feedback.
 Reinforce the student for fluency as well as accuracy.
 Administer brief, timed measures to track growth in speed and efficiency.
 NOTE: Curriculum-based measures (CBM's) (e.g., Oral Reading Fluency) are useful tools to track fluency in basic academic skills.
 3. Retention.
-The studer appears to have mastered the necessa academic skill(s) in or session but does not retain the skill(s) until the next session. success on an academic task (e.g., correctly recalling a set of Give the student multiple opportunities to drill on and 'over-practice' the skill.
+The student appears to have mastered the necessary academic skill(s) in one session but does not retain the skill(s) until the next session.
+The student demonstrates success on an academic task (e.g., correctly recalling a set of math facts from memory) but on a following day cannot repeat this same task.
+Give the student multiple opportunities to drill on and 'over-practice' the skill.
 Track student mastery of academic items (e.g., basic math facts) using a Cumulative Mastery Record.